AnuRepoGit/MovieBuff/README.md

 I am most pleased with the overall user experience and interface design of the application.
 Despite the time constraints, I managed to create a clean, intuitive, and responsive design that ensures a smooth user experience.
 The layout is simple yet effective, making it easy for users to search for movies, navigate through results, and view detailed information about each movie.

-I was able to quickly grasp the graphql Structure/Schema test it in postman and implement the same in the project.
+During the development of this project, I was able to quickly grasp the GraphQL structure and schema, test it thoroughly in Postman, and implement it effectively within the application.
+To maintain a lightweight and efficient codebase, I utilized React hooks, particularly useContext, ensuring efficient state management and optimal use of React concepts.

+**GraphQL Schema and Structure**
+The GraphQL schema was designed to align with the application's data requirements, providing a clear and efficient structure for querying and mutating data.
+This allowed for seamless integration with the front end and ensured that the application could leverage the full power of GraphQL.

 **Future Improvements**